EthanBlank-Git/CS376Project/README.md

 5. Individual Client Handeling - Context Menus are used to apply settings/commands to individual clients

 ### ToDo
-1. Ensure DDOS functionality is working correctly (possibly change attack implementation)
+1. Ensure DDOS functionality is working correctly
-2. Ensure multiple client connections will work simultaneously
-4. Implement User Settings functionality (xml file that saves/loads on launch/exit)
+2. Improve error handling
-5. Implement data transfer encryption between server & client
+3. Implement data encryption between server & client
-6. Implement functionality for different types of attacks (for expanded useability)
+4. Implement functionality for different types of attacks (for expanded useability)
-7. Improve error handling

 ### Important Notes
 This program is purely for educational purposes.